Step 6: After the disciplinary procedure

 Talking to staff

 The disciplinary outcome and details must remain confidential.
-However, where appropriate, it can be a good idea for the employer to talk privately with any staff who knew the disciplinary procedure was happening.
+However, where appropriate, the employer should talk privately with any staff directly involved with the disciplinary procedure.

 Keeping a record

-No matter what the outcome, it’s a good idea for employers to keep a written record of all disciplinary cases to help with any questions or similar cases in the future.
+No matter what the outcome, employers should keep a written record of all disciplinary cases to help with any questions or similar cases in the future.

-In line with data protection law, records should be:
+In line with data protection law, records should:

 - only be kept for as long as necessary

-You can read a guide to data privacy from the Information Commissioner’s Office (ICO).
+- find out more in the guide to data privacy from the Information Commissioner's Office (ICO)

 References after disciplinary action